Dell Inspiron laptops: Overheating

-Motherboard
+Motherboard failures

 On a number of Inspiron 5150 and Latitude 100L systems, a design flaw in the positioning of a tab on the C panel on the underside of the laptop has led to problems.
 Any pressure applied to the top left-hand corner of the laptop causes this tab to press against the motherboard and in particular against the "LVC14A" chip.
 This causes the solder between this chip and the motherboard to break.
 This causes sudden shut-downs of the system as a result of any movement of the laptop; in certain cases the laptop will not re-boot at all.
 Dell has redesigned later models of the 5150 to avoid this problem.
 Some models reveal cases where someone has manually snapped off the tab from the C panel by hand during the manufacturing process.
 Dell currently covers this fault in the United States under the Lundell Settlement, although it is not known whether Dell will fix this fault free of charge outside the USA.
 In January 2007 a similar lawsuit started in Canada, and Dell in the Netherlands has agreed to repair Dutch computers following criticism in the consumer programme Kassa.

 This has also been a problem with the Inspiron 1150, with the same chip giving problems with broken solder.
 Re-soldering is not recommended.
 Re-heating the pins can re-establish the connection and solve the power-off problem at the expense of possibly losing the use of the touch-pad mouse.

 Battery recall of 2006

-Dell posted notices to many of their laptop customers on August 14, 2006, saying that the Sony batteries on the following models could combust, or even explode:
+Dell posted notices to many of their laptop customers on August 14, 2006, saying that the sanyo batteries on the following models could combust, or even explode: